 - A decrease in atomic and ionic radii from Actinium to Lawrencium is observed.
 This is called the actinoid contraction.

 - They generally exhibit an oxidation state of +3.
 However, elements belonging to the first half of the series are known to exhibit higher oxidation states quite frequently.

 Difference between Lanthanides and Actinides

-- The paramagnetic properties of lanthanoids can be easily explained but this explanation is difficult in case of actinoids.
+- The paramagnetic properties of lanthanoids can be easily explained, but this explanation is difficult in the case of actinoids.

 Similarities between Lanthanides and Actinides

-The elements of lanthanide and actinide series are characterized by filling of (n-2) f subshell.
-They possess almost similar outermost electronic configuration hence have similar properties.
-Following are the significant similarities:
+The elements of lanthanide and actinide series are characterised by filling of (n-2) f subshell.
+They possess almost similar outermost electronic configurations and hence have similar properties.
+The following are the significant similarities: